zhouwg/kantv/docs/compliance-statement.md

 Actually, the Android apk will <b>not collect any user data of upload any user data to server/cloud</b>.

-2. source code of libkantv-media.so will not be open-source currently.
+2. source code of libkantv-media.so will not be open-source currently because it contains proprietary IPR.